 Keeping up with hydration is crucial after weight loss surgery, as dehydration is the leading cause of re-hospitalization after bariatric procedures.
 However, your new diet and anatomy can make hydrating a challenge.
 Your new stomach holds significantly less than it used to and drinking too much water while eating may make you feel too full.

 Drinking plenty of water is the most reliable method to stay hydrated; however, you can make strategic food choices to help.
-The following are several water-rich foods to add to your plate:

 - Lettuce.
 While the bariatric diet is by no means limited to salads, lettuce is an excellent source of hydration.
 At 96% water, lettuce is also rich in vitamin A and is a decent source of folate.

 - Cucumbers.
 Cucumbers’ water content comes in at a whopping 95%.
 Its calorie density is very low, meaning it has few calories compared to its serving size.
 Half a cup of cucumber is only 8 calories.
 You can add them to turkey and cheese roll ups or use them as a garnish on your salad.

 - Celery.
 Celery is 95% water and contains only 16 calories per one-cup serving.
 It’s high in fiber, potassium, and vitamin K as well.
 You can add celery to salads or eat them raw with peanut butter or hummus.

 - Tomatoes.
 Tomatoes are a powerhouse food that provide several health benefits.
 At 95% water, one tomato yields about half a cup of water.
 It’s also high in fiber, antioxidants, vitamin A, and vitamin C. Its nutrients can also boost your immune system.
 You have a multitude of options for adding tomatoes to your diet, including in salads, diced in salsa, in egg scrambles, and more.